-Operating a Nest thermostat is one of the most convenient ways to optimize the daily schedule of your heating and cooling.
-This smart thermostat can recognize your preferences and automatically make improvements.
-But as you may expect, it won’t work well or at all if you see an error code show up.
-The exact error code provides useful information about the underlying problem, something a professional technician can use to present solutions that much sooner.
+Operating a Nest thermostat is one of the easiest ways to improve the daily schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make changes.
+But as you might expect, it won’t work well or at all if you see an error code appear.
+The specific error code supplies useful information about the source of the problem, something a professional technician can use to provide solutions that much faster.

-Listed below are seven of the most likely error codes you could discover on your Nest thermostat.
-We’ll explain the basics of each error code as well as how you can solve it and the estimated cost to do so.
-Don’t forget that while the price will ultimately hinge on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific hardware needed to wrap up repairs.
+Listed below are seven of the most likely error codes you may find on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you could solve it and the estimated cost to do so.
+Keep in mind that while the investment will ultimately be dependent on the specific Nest model, you can expect to pay between $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific components required to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
+Because this is a critical power error, the thermostat will swap to the backup battery system.
 The error message will remain on display until the problem is fixed.

 Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have appeared further along in your home’s electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will check electrical connections and wiring until they find the source of the problem.
+The wiring may have disconnected or become damaged, or a disconnection might have happened further along in your electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A trained technician should check electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, the technician should reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.
+They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll detach the power and progressively look at each wire, ensuring they are fully inserted into the connector with the proper amount of exposed copper.
-When they find the malfunctioning connector, it can be replaced for a new one.
+They’ll disconnect the power and progressively inspect each wire, ensuring they are fully inserted into the connector with the correct amount of exposed copper.
+After they locate the damaged connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is particularly hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-Presuming the breakers are on, you can check a handful of other places before consulting a professional technician.
+This critical error code can show up when the weather outside is severely hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently turn off.
+Presuming the breakers are on, you can inspect a handful of other places before contacting a professional technician.

-Because this error can deplete your thermostat’s battery, the first step could be restoring enough power to figure out if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and supply power through a USB cable.
-Assuming it presents error code 195, you may continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t detect anything wrong with these components, it will likely be best to call a pro.
+Since this error can deplete your thermostat’s battery, the first step may be restoring enough power to determine if this specific error code is what you’re working with.
+You can detach the thermostat from its base and deliver power through a USB cable.
+If it displays error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t uncover anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
-The technician will meticulously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
+The technician should carefully investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it might still stop you from using the Nest thermostat how you prefer to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
-You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+While this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving adequate power.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you need a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 appear.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is being delivered through the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to switch the power off straightaway.
-You can then get in touch with a professional technician with the appropriate experience identifying and fixing electrical damage.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If too much power is transported inside the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s suggested to switch the power off as soon as you can.
+You can then get in touch with a professional technician with the appropriate experience diagnosing and fixing electrical malfunctions.

 e73 – Critical

-This could be as easy as the breaker being shut off, but it could also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
-If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.
+This might be as simple as the breaker being turned off, but it could also be something with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s best to get in touch with a local professional.